dmrom7/geogbrowns/content/event/2022-07-02-pizza_night/index.md

 Join us after work for the last social of this academic year.

 * There is going to be free pizza and variety of drinks.  🍕🥤 🍕🥤 🍕 🥤 🍕
-* You can enjoy some board games, and chilled music.
+* You can enjoy some board games, chilled music and good company!

 ## When